- Park Chan-wook

 Park Chan-wook’s The Handmaiden envelops the viewer in a clever con game of psychological duplicity, depraved predators, dark humor, and sordid sexual delights.
 Delivered as only this South Korean auteur could, the film is sophisticated and beautifully made.
 It comes with a potency behind every delivered sensation, whether it’s the sumptuous visual aesthetics or the multi-layered plot involving larceny and erotic pleasures, which range from merely taboo to perverse.
 The film is foremost a love story, labyrinthine though it may be, told through complex characters entangled in an operatic period romance that mated with a psychosexual thriller.
 To call The Handmaiden multi-layered would be far too simple given its general knottiness, and also since it achieves an unlikely symmetry between art and entertainment, empathy and expression, grandeur and seediness.
 In the face of it all, the film holds up under intellectual scrutiny, presenting a pastiche of assorted genres in a sublime, uncommon experience.

 Sookee prides herself as a cunning thief, but she’s unprepared for the nest of vipers to which she’s submitted herself.
 Fujiwara’s contemptible, barefaced villainy comes in waves of delicious dialogue: “I’m not that interested in money itself,” he says over dinner.
 “What I desire is… How shall I put it?
 The manner of ordering wine without looking at the price.”
-To accomplish this, Fujiwara has learned the craft of art forgery and studied his target well, fully aware of the hidden passages and peep holes concealed inside the Kouzuki estate.
-Meanwhile, Hideko seems naïve, raised in isolation under the rigid tutelage of her uncle.
-She needs Sookee and clings to her, relying on her for advice on how to deal with Fujiwara courting her, as he remains on the estate under the auspices of teaching Hideko how to paint.
+To accomplish this, Fujiwara has learned the craft of art forgery and studied his target well, fully aware of the hidden passages and peepholes concealed inside the Kouzuki estate.
+Meanwhile, Hideko seems naïve, raised in isolation under the strict tutelage of her uncle.
+Nevertheless, she needs Sookee and clings to her, relying on her for advice on dealing with Fujiwara courting her.
+In the meantime, he remains on the estate under the auspices of teaching Hideko how to paint.
 But then, there’s far more to Hideko than her outwardly untried quality.

-Without over-explaining the details of the story, those familiar with Park’s brand of storytelling can expect the expressive way in which the filmmaker paints in strokes of violence and sexuality to achieve a highly metaphoric and emotional purpose.
+Without over-explaining the details of the story, those familiar with Park’s brand of storytelling can expect the expressive way the filmmaker paints in strokes of violence and sexuality to achieve a highly illustrative and emotional purpose.
 The film’s final third contains the most graphic displays; however, The Handmaiden should not be accused of exploitation or gratuitousness.
-Its use of extreme elements has a symmetry with the story that Park balances elegantly.
-It’s intimate and many-sided sex scenes have a consequence on the characters, in a way recalling Ang Lee’s NC-17 rated drama Lust, Caution (2007) and its treatment of intercourse like a bodily conversation.
+Its extreme elements have symmetry with the story that Park balances elegantly.
+Its intimate and many-sided sex scenes have a consequence on the characters, in a way recalling Ang Lee’s NC-17 rated drama Lust, Caution (2007) and its treatment of intercourse like a bodily conversation.
 In another aspect of the film, Park uses sadomasochism to disturb us to an uncomfortable degree that, for one character, defines sexuality as a morbid thing to which she holds no emotional connection (initially, anyway).
 Moreover, the vile illustrations painted in Kouzuki’s endless volumes of ancient pornography, and the staged readings he holds for groups of buyers, lend a baseness to everything that comes before.